-Chris joined Nissan in 1989 initially as a driver then held a number of operational roles at different levels throughout the 90’s including management of compounds and ports, planning and management of Import/Export shipping and local UK domestic delivery.
+Chris entered automotive logistics when joining Nissan in 1989, initially as a driver then held a number of operational roles at different levels throughout the 90’s including management of compounds and ports, planning and management of Import/Export shipping and local UK domestic delivery.

 Moving into the millennium, roles included significant system development projects, cost management and business planning prior to joining Renault Nissan Alliance Logistics Europe at its inception in 2009.

 In 2011 Chris assumed the role of Outbound Engineering Manager which included the lead role in the establishment of a Renault Nissan Alliance common distribution network in Russia as well as driving increasing synergy in Outbound Logistics throughout Europe, assuming General manager position in same function in 2014 until leaving company in September 2018 where upon he took on a role as a Self Employed consultant to a number of companies involved in supply chain logistics.
 After 18 months as a consultant the dynamism and daily challenges involved in logistics at an OEM were instrumental in Chris deciding to join Volvo Car Corporation as Global Head of Outbound Logistics Operations, effectively going back to his roots.
 He is currently based at company headquarters in Gothenberg.

 Jordi Jove is Director at LKW WALTER in Austria, a Leader in European Road/ Multimodal Transport.
 Over the last 25 years in the industry, Jordi has worked in developing long term partnerships with shippers, service providers and enablers in the EMEA Region.

 He is Board Member at ELUPEG implementing sustainable horizontal and vertical collaboration across industries, throughout Europe.